ESIPFed/usage-based-discovery/README.md

 # Usage-Based Discovery Prototype - A simple web application

+To see the deployed application, click <a href="https://9dolot495j.execute-api.us-east-1.amazonaws.com/dev">here</a>.

 General instructions for set up:

 To access the database with the correct credentials contact me at maggieqzhu@yahoo.com.
 Once you obtain the username and password from me, execute the following commands (replacing 'username' and 'password' with the correct values):